unfoldingWord/dcs-languages-by-world-continent-map-rcl/README.md

-# DCS Languages by World Continent Map RCL
+# World Language Map RCL

 This is a React component that renders a clickable world map.
 The continent clicked on will return the languages to the onContinentClick() function provided.